anima-wg/brski-over-802dot11/brski-over-802dot11.md

 ## Client and Server Implementations

-When evaluating all possible SSID discovery mechanism and authentication mechanisms outlined in this document, consideration must be given to the complexity of the required client and server implementation and state machines.
+When evaluating all possible SSID discovery mechanisms and authentication mechanisms outlined in this document, consideration must be given to the complexity of the required client and server implementation and state machines.
 Consideration must also be given to the network operator configuration complexity if multiple permutations and combinations of SSID discovery and network authentication mechanisms are possible.

-# Potential SSID Discovery Mechanisms
+# Potential SSID Discovery and Validation Mechanisms

 This section outlines multiple different mechanisms that could potentially be leveraged that would enable a bootstrapping device to choose between multiple different available [IEEE802.11] SSIDs.
-As noted previously, this draft does not make any final recommendations.
+The discovery mechanism needs to include the following steps:

+- A process for the bootstrapping device that has not completed the bootstrapping process, and that it is at a stage where such process is needed before further connection

+- A process for the Wi-Fi infrastructure to signal that it can perform bootstrapping

+- A process for the bootstrapping device and the infrastructure to validate each other request.
+This step includes, for the bootstrapping device, discriminating between two SSIDs in range.
+This step may also include, for the Wi-Fi infrastructure, validating the bootstrapping device's request (before accepting it).

 The discovery options outlined in this document include: